 Though most states regulate just how long a nursing shift can last when there’s more work than people, those who are working often have a day that’s too full.

 Nurses are natural caregivers, and most will sacrifice their own well-being to care for their patients.
 When that happens, they become overworked and overtired.
 Yyet they are still trying to help cover missing shifts.
 One nurse’s mistake after such a day can lead to hazards for others.

 3. Too much overtime

 A chronic shortage of nurses means chronic overtime.
-Nurses who are already overworked due to staff shortages are often asked to work overtime—and in some places, overtime is mandatory.
-Working too much for too long a day can have dire consequences on someone’s health.
+Nurses who are already overworked due to staff shortages are often asked to work overtime.
+In some places, overtime is mandatory.
+Working too much for too long during a day can have dire consequences on someone’s health.

 4. Workplace hazards

 Hospitals are filled with workplace hazards.
 From exposure to highly contagious illnesses to their work with dangerous medical devices and the little-known hazard of surgical smoke, nurses are constantly in close proximity to danger.